Environment

 PickPik

 The environment and the economy have always been closely intertwined.
-Our natural world provides us with a huge economic resource from tourism, extraction, energy, timber, medicine, agriculture, and more.
+Our natural world provides us with a vast economic resource from tourism, extraction, energy, timber, medicine, agriculture, and more.
 In fact, 40% of global employment relies directly on a healthy, clean, and balanced environment.

 Over-exploitation and unsustainable natural resource use have devastatingly created an environment vs economy scenario.
 Economic development has long been prioritised over sustainability due to the short-term financial benefits.
-Ironically, we quickly see a decline in quality of life if financial gains take precedent over caring for our environment.
-Profits simply cannot be the only goal.

 As we enter unprecedented times regarding climate, biodiversity, natural resources, and environmental instability, it has never been more important to stay informed and educated.